pantheon-se/github-actions/custom_upstream_branch_sync/readme.md

 - `PANTHEON_SSH_KEY`: The PRIVATE SSH key that is associated with the public key that has been added to the Pantheon user account.
 - `SSH_CONFIG`: A basic SSH config when connecting to the `drush.in` addresses for running WP / Drush commands.
 - `KNOWN_HOSTS`: You do not need a known_hosts config unless required, so this only needs to be a single space as the secret variable content.
+- `PANTHEON_SITE_UUID` (optional): You can target a very specific site and provide this ID, or you can use a site with the `canary` tag applied through the dashboard.

 ## Additional Notes